nazalves/proj_data_science/README.md

 # Guilherme Nazareth
 <sub>*Lead Data Analyst*</sub>

-As a experienced Data Base Administrator and Data Analyst I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend the last years studing Artificial intelligence and data analysis.
-I developed a critical thinking and problem-solving skills.
+As an experienced Data Base Administrator and Data Analyst, I combine analytical skills, the ability to work in team environments, and attention to detail.
+Having spent the last years studying Artificial intelligence and data analysis.
+I developed critical thinking and problem-solving skills.
 My credentials include a Graduation in Physics from the Universidade Federal de Minas Gerais (UFMG), and Graduation in Mechanical Engineering from the Centro Federal de Educação Tecnológica de Minas Gerais (CEFET-MG).

 **Background in:** Python, Machine Learning, MySQL, SQL Server, Educational Robotic and Video Maker.